SALMON-TDDFT/SALMON-DOCS/source/input_keyword_list.rst

 - **file_input1** (character, Default='')
    | Available for ``theory='tddft_pulse'`` with ``ae_shape1='input'``.
    The input file name for user-defined incident field (vector potential) when ``ae_shape1='input'`` is used.
+   The file must be numerical table (separated by blank) having  more than four columns;
+   the first column is time and second to fourth columns are Ax/c, Ay/c, Az/c, repsectively.
-The format is: time, Ax/c, Ay/c, Az/c (separated by blank) by the specified units. '#' and '!' are available for a comment line.
-XXX what is the unit of time ??
-XXXX
+   All the quantities are written in SI units specified by ``unit_system``, and '#' and '!' are available for a comment line.
+   Besides, the linear interpolation is performed when the time step is differ from the calculation.

 - **e_impulse** (real(8), Default=1d-2 a.u.)
    | Available for 'maxwell' and TDDFT based options of ``theory``.